yuhangli02/stanford-writing-sample/data_report.md

 research on changes to civil asset forfeitures laws in 2014 and 2015 in different states.

+### Expenditure proportions

 ![](data_report_files/figure-gfm/proportion%20of%20total%20exp-1.png)<!-- -->

-An analysis of expenditure data on the national level shows that the highest proportion of total expenditure is spent on capital expenditures (0.36) and the lowest proportion is spent on victim compensation (0.001).
+An analysis of expenditure data on the national level shows that the highest proportion of total expenditure is spent on capital expenditures (36%) and the lowest proportion is spent on victim compensation (0.10%).
 This suggests that almost no funds are allocated to services for victims and communities and that most of the funds gained from forfeiture are allocated to improving the facilities or equipment of law enforcement agencies.
 In the case that property is taken from innocent individuals, the revenue is not paid back to the community but instead directed to the finances of law enforcement agencies.

+### Conviction outcomes

 The national level data set also provides information on whether the individuals whose property is confiscated end up being convicted or not.